axelparmentier/axelparmentier.github.io/_posts/2024-05-16-AppliedMathPriviledges.md

 categories: opinion
 ---

 Fifteen years ago, in the rigorous setting of a preparatory class [^1], a friend challenged my perception of our studies.
 He argued that the mathematics we were delving into did not encompass his intellectual and spiritual [^2] life.
-At the time, I disagreed, yet I found myself unable to articulate the profound connection I sensed between our mathematical endeavors and the broader intellectual realms.
+At the time, I disagreed, yet I found myself unable to articulate the connection I sensed between our mathematical endeavors and the broader intellectual realms.

 Today, as a professional applied mathematician, I have found the words that eluded me then.
-Mathematics, I have come to realize, is not just a tool for solving problems but a gateway to understanding the universe.
+Mathematics, I have come to realize, is not just a tool for solving problems but a gateway to understanding other fields of knowledge.
 It is a source of joy that goes beyond the boundaries of professional work.

-This post is not a boastful declaration but an exploration of the profound satisfaction one can experience in the profession of mathematics.
-It is a tribute to the perks that come with being a mathematician.
-While describing what I enjoy in the job, I am acutely aware of the potential for confirmation bias justifying my career choice.
-Yet, this self-awareness does not diminish the genuine joy I find in my work.
+This post is not a boastful declaration but an exploration of the satisfaction one can experience in the profession of mathematics.
+It is a description of the perks that come with being a mathematician.
+While describing what I enjoy in the job, I am aware of the potential for confirmation bias justifying my career choice.
+Yet, this self-awareness does not diminish the joy I find in my work.

 ## Mathematics as the language of science